intlr/practical-test-pyramid-go/docs/index.md

 timeouts...
 They require maintenance and run slowly.
 This is why one would aim to reduce end-to-end tests to the minimum.

+Let's dig into implementing an end-to-end test.
+First, we need a way to get a clean version of the database with a specific state of data.
+This is why the DatabaseHelper was updated to accept a fixture directory.

 ```go
 package dbtesting